petersonchiquetto/SOAP_API/README.md

 # SOAP_API

 > This project demonstrates how to integrate with SOAP-based web services.
 It includes practical examples of making requests, handling authentication, and processing responses.
-The goal is to provide a solid foundation for working with SOAP APIs in various scenarios.
+The goal is to provide a solid foundation for working with SOAP APIs in various scenarios, while implementing basic CRUD operations.

 ---